-- Ready to shoot: Has a lens build-in, whereas the M3 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the M3 requires a separate lens.

 - More compact: Is smaller (98x58mm vs 111x68mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the M3).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the M3).